 Property managers may find success in starting a Friends and Family discount or special offer to bring in new business from certain referrals.
 You can make new leads that come to you from friends and family feel extra special by telling them you will discount or waive their first month’s management fee since you have a mutual acquaintance.
 Sharing this type of discount with your friends and family can encourage your network to refer more people to you because they will feel privileged to have a connection to getting people a special deal.

 Referral agreements are designed to compensate businesses for referrals.
 For any professional organization that sends you business, you can thank them with a referral fee or commission.
-Make sure to keep excellent track of leads and follow-through with an any referral agreement.
+Make sure to keep excellent track of leads and follow through with any referral agreement.